Net migration ‘could be down to around 300,000 in next few years’

 He added: “Year by year numbers of net migration are probably not a very good guide to how policy should think.

-Sir Keir Starmer has repeated promises to cut immigration, but stopped short of setting any targets.
+Sir Keir Starmer has promised to cut immigration, but stopped short of setting any targets.

-Although pledging his Government would “reduce immigration – legal and illegal”, he was unclear how this would be achieved as he set out a “plan for change” in a speech earlier this month.
+Migration minister Seema Malhotra said: “Net migration quadrupled in the past five years and we have been clear that we will get the numbers down and restore order to our broken immigration system as part of our plan for change.

-Immigration did not feature in six “milestones” he set out so voters could “hold our feet to the fire”.
+“The independent Migration Advisory Committee will play a central role in this, providing impartial analysis to underpin our joined-up approach to link skills, migration and labour market policy and ensuring immigration is no longer used as an alternative to homegrown talent.”